 In this paper, we have studied the efficiency costs of financial frictions for the macroeconomy.
-While the quantitative macroeconomic literature has focused on how financial frictions distort investment decisions and misallocate capital, we focus on how financial frictions distort innovation and lower economic growth.
+While the quantitative macroeconomic literature has primarily focused on how financial frictions distort investment decisions and misallocate capital, we focused on how financial frictions distort innovation and lower economic growth.
 We showed these two margins are empirically linked through the pecking order of firm growth.
-Quantitatively, we found that the US financial system effectively funds the implementation of existing ideas, but do not adequately fund the discovery of new ideas.
+Quantitatively, we found the primary long-run costs of financial frictions is due to lower innovation and growth..
 A key contribution of our paper is a new endogenous growth framework with heterogeneous firms and financial frictions that is consistent with this evidence and can be used to draw aggregate implications.